DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/space/scan.md

 However, downloaded images may not be safe and may contain backdoors that can be maliciously implanted.
 Therefore, it is essential to scan downloaded images for obtaining security information.

-In a DevOps CI/CD process, pushing an image directly to the container registry cannot guarantee its security.
+In a DevOps CI/CD process, pushing an image directly to the Container Registry cannot guarantee its security.
 Thus, continuous security integration and automatic scanning are necessary.

 Security scanning is an active preventive measure that can effectively avoid hacker attacks and prevent problems